Mystic, Connecticut: English settlement

-As a result of the Pequot War, Pequot control of the Mystic area ended and English settlements increased in the area.
+Pequot control of the Mystic area ended after the Pequot War, and English settlements increased.
 By the 1640s, Connecticut Colony began to grant land to the Pequot War veterans.
-John Winthrop the Younger, the son of the governor of the Massachusetts Bay Colony, was among those to receive property, much of which was in southeastern Connecticut.
+John Winthrop the Younger was among those to receive property, much of which was in southeastern Connecticut.
 Other early settlers in the Mystic area included Robert Burrows and George Denison, who held land in the Mystic River Valley.

 Settlement grew slowly.
 The Connecticut government and Massachusetts Bay government began to quarrel over boundaries, thus causing some conflicting claims concerning governmental authority between the Mystic River and the Pawcatuck River.
 In the 1640s and 1650s, "Connecticut" referred to settlements located along the Connecticut River, as well as its claims in other parts of the region.
 Massachusetts Bay, however, claimed to have authority over Stonington and even into Rhode Island.

 Connecticut did not have a royal charter that separated it from the Massachusetts Bay Colony; the Connecticut General Court was formed by leaders of the settlements.
 The General Court claimed rule of the area by right of conquest, but the Massachusetts Bay Colony saw matters differently.
 The Bay Colony had contributed to the war by sending a militia under captains John Underhill and Thomas Stoughton, which they argued gave territorial rights and authority to the Massachusetts Bay Colony rather than the Connecticut Court.

 Both colonies turned to the United Colonies of New England to resolve the dispute.
 The United Colonies of New England was formed in 1643, established to settle disputes such as this one.
 They voted to establish the boundary between the claims of Massachusetts Bay and Connecticut at the Thames River.
 As a result, Connecticut would be positioned west of the river, and Massachusetts Bay could have the land to the east, including the Mystic River.

 Throughout the next decade, colonists were beginning to settle around the Mystic River.
-John Mason, one of the captains who led the colonists against the Pequots, had previously been granted 500 acre on the eastern banks of the Mystic River.
+John Mason was one of the captains who led the colonists against the Pequots, and he had been granted 500 acre on the eastern banks of the Mystic River.
 He also received the island that now bears his name, though he never lived on the property.
 In 1653, John Gallup, Jr. was given 300 acre approximately midway up the east part of the Mystic River.

 Within the same year, others joined John Gallup and began to settle around the Mystic River.
 George Denison, a veteran of Oliver Cromwell's army, was given his own strip of 300 acre just south of Gallup's land in 1654.
 Thomas Miner had immigrated to Massachusetts with John Winthrop and was granted many land plots, the main one lying on Quiambaug Cove, just east of the Mystic River.
 Other families granted land were Reverend Robert Blinman, the Beebe brothers, Thomas Parke, and Connecticut Governor John Hayne.